TibCVA/DC_Deal_Screener/Readme.md

 ## Security
 - Authentication and authorization are derived from the server-side NextAuth session; the client should never send `userId` to APIs or server actions.
 - All access is scoped to the member's organization with role-based permissions (Admin/Analyst/Viewer).
+- OpenAI API keys stay on the server: all ingestion and retrieval calls use the server-side SDK and never expose keys to the browser.

 ## Key features
 - **Fund onboarding**: capture thesis, risk appetite, ESG/sovereignty constraints, required evidence level.